patkub/mold-inventory/apps/mold-inventory-app/README.md

 ### App

-Copy `.env.development.example` to `.env.development`.

-Fill out Auth0 details for dev and prod in:
+Fill out Auth0 details for development in `.env.development`.
-- `.env.development`
-- `.env.production`

-Configure environment variables in `wrangler.jsonc`.
+Configure environment variables for development in `wrangler.jsonc`.

 There are two ways to run the app locally, using either the Next.js development server, or the Cloudflare workerd runtime.